Panampilly Nagar

 Panampilly Nagar is a high-end hybrid residential-commercial neighborhood in Kadavanthra region of the city of Kochi, India.
-It is a busy upmarket residential area in Kadavanthra region just 1 km east of M.G Road, the center of Kochi city.
+It is an upscale area of downtown Kochi, with both commercial and residential developments.
+The street is famous for its prominent Marian Pilgrim Centre called Ambikapuram Vyakula Matha Church.
+The Vyakula mother's feast of Ambikapuram is the grand celebration of this region.
+It is considered as one of the important celebrations held in Kochi city.It is a busy upmarket residential area in Kadavanthra region just 1 km east of M.G Road, the center of Kochi city.

 From M.G Road, Pallimukku junction, one could move through Sahodaran Ayyappan Road and go over the south bridge take a deviation to the right to reach Panampilly Nagar.
 There are many by lanes in the place of which Panampilly Avenue is the main avenue close to the South Overbridge.

-Panampilly Nagar falls under Kadavanthra Janamythri Police Station and has its own Post office due to high density population apart from the main one at Kadavanthra.
+Panampilly Nagar falls under Ernakulam South Police Station and has its own Post office due to high density population apart from the main one at Kadavanthra.

 It's an area well connected with Kochi Metro Rail, utilizing Kadavanthra metro station for passenger movements.

+The Major celebration of this place is the Annual feast of Our Lady of Dolours Ambikapuram, which conducts in September every year.
+The feast is celebrated by the devotees irrespective of caste or creed.
+The strong devotion to Mother Mary is the highlight of this street.